npars/plus-one/README.md

 # plus-one

-To contribute please resize and optimize your gifs with `./process_gifs.sh`
+To contribute please add GIFs, using the script `./add_gif.sh`